ilanschnell/bitarray/doc/random_p.rst

 Taking two (independent) such bitarrays and combining them using the bitwise AND operation, gives us a random bitarray with probability 1/4.
-Likewise, taking two bitwise OR operation gives us probability 3/4.
+Likewise, applying a bitwise OR operation to two such bitarrays gives us probability 3/4.
-Without going into too much further detail, it is possible to combine more than two "getrandbits" bitarray to get probabilities ``i / 2**M``, where ``M`` is the maximal number of "getrandbits" bitarrays we combine, and ``i`` is an integer.
+Without going into too much further detail, it is possible to combine more than two "getrandbits" bitarrays to get probabilities ``i / 2**M``, where ``M`` is the maximal number of "getrandbits" bitarrays we combine, and ``i`` is an integer.
 The required sequence of AND and OR operations is calculated from